Josh and Kristi Adelsberger

 Jenny grew up in a Christian family in northeast Ohio, and was homeschooled along with two younger brothers.
 After graduating from the University of Akron in 2011, she worked as a mechanical engineer for three years before coming to MMS.
 Since her teen years, Jenny had a growing interest in missions.
 In college she looked into what role she might have and discovered the great need for mechanics in missionary aviation.
 Jenny says, “I became excited at the possibility of serving in this technical, hands-on, background sort of way!”

-At MMS, Jenny is a aircraft maintenance supervisor.
+At MMS, Jenny is an Aircraft Maintenance Supervisor.
 Her engineering background is an asset that adds value to her service.

 Dwight and Rena Jarboe